Claire Dean

 Areas to Avoid

-There are certain regions of Peru that should be avoided for all travelers.
+Certain regions of Peru should be avoided by all travelers.
 The Colombian Peruvian border area.
 This region is renowned for drug trafficking and criminal activity.
-The Apurímac ene and Mantaro rivers VRAEM are active and are also notorious for drug-related activities.
-So you should definitely exercise increased caution if you are traveling in his region.
+In the Apurímac and Mantaro rivers region, VRAEM is active.
+These are remnants of the Shining Path and are also notorious for drug-related activities.
+So you should exercise increased caution if you are traveling in his region.

 El "Brichero"